lyza-shyrzai/Android-Development-for-Beginners-by-Udacity/Lesson2/JustJava/README.md

 ![](https://github.com/Liza-S/Android-Development-for-Beginners-by-Udacity/blob/master/Lesson2/JustJava/Screenshots/app.png)

 The app is done as task of course [Android Basics: User Input](https://www.udacity.com/course/android-development-for-beginners--ud837) during two lessons.
+I made all the tasks programmatically and will introduce You what I have done overall.

 -----------------
 This is Just Java App.
 This application is designed for order coffee.